rust-lang/rust/text/0000-proc-macros.md

 pub struct Symbol { ... }
 ```

+Note that although tokens exclude whitespace, by examining the spans of tokens,
+a procedural macro can get the string representation of a `TokenStream` and thus
+has access to whitespace information.

 ### Open question: `Punctuation(char)` and multi-char operators.

 Rust has many compound operators, e.g., `<<`.
 It's not clear how best to deal